 How to Answer the Medical School Secondary “Why Us?”
 Question

-Before you say it, yes—that is a quick turnaround.
-And it gets worse than that.
-Depending on how many programs you applied to (we recommend applicants apply to around 20 different medical schools), you could receive well over a dozen different secondaries, all within the same general time frame.
+That’s a tight window, and it compounds fast.
+Depending on how many programs you applied to, and we recommend 25-30 medical schools, you could receive well over a dozen secondaries within the same general timeframe.

 For more information about ideal scheduling, read our Medical School Application Timeline Guide.